 Popular Indonesia travel spots include Bali, Jakarta, Yogyakarta, Surabaya, Lombok, Aceh and Bintan.
 Borobudur temple, Komodo National Park and Sumatra’s rainforests are among the World Heritage Sites and also some of the best Indonesia travel destinations if you’re looking for history and nature.

-Important questions when going to Indonesian travel spots
+Important questions when going to Indonesia travel spots

-Staying safe and healthy in Indonesia travel spots
+Staying safe and healthy in Indonesia travel locations

 - Malaria and dengue fever exist in parts of the country – use adequate protection and carry antimalarial medicine during your holiday in Indonesia.